PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 Dissect The Classifier
 ----------------------

-But now back to our original goal: getting the classifier's oppinion about the importance of features in the dataset.
+But now back to our original goal: getting the classifier's opinion about the importance of features in the dataset.
 With the approach we have used above, the classifier is trained on 500 features.
-We can only have its oppinion about those.
+We can only have its opinion about those.
 Although this is just few times larger than a typical searchlight sphere, we already have lifted the spatial constraint of searchlights -- these features can come from all over the brain.